rabdumalikov/self-driving-donkey-car/README.md

 * Use 10 frames per second for inference and data collection.
 With a higher frame rate, the performance of the behavioral model was terrible.

 # Main Contributors
-Rustam Abdumalikov and Aral Acikalin
+Rustam Abdumalikov, Aral Acikalin and Gianluca Rubino

 # Licence
 Boost Software License( Version 1.0 )